jorruior/RiboTransPred/README.md

 bash 2_prepare_data.sh
 ```

-📌 **Note:** Modify the configuration and input sections of the script accordingly.
-By default, the script uses test data stored in the `samples/` directory.
+📌 **Note:**  Please note that the annotation files are not in the repository and need to be downloaded from the corresponding databases into the folders "coordinates" and "genomes".
+For testing, these files are available for human, chimp, and macaque (Ensembl v.98).

 ---